vking34/awesome-kubernetes/yaml/README.md

 - Use `kubectl explain` to get more info about the basic properties

 - Generate:
-    - Get current state of an object: `kubectl get deployments nginx > nginx.yaml`
+    - Get current state of an object: `kubectl get deployments nginx -o yaml > nginx.yaml`

     - Access the documentation at `kubernetes.io/docs`